 Even after the festival ended at 1am, Tomorrowland Radio stage within Dreamville kept the music going and there was a mini party for festival-goers gathered around there.
 The music stopped at around 2am so we went back to the campsite then.

-We found Fernando back at the campsite!
+We found my trusty festie buddy Fernando (who I met in Chile 2 years ago) back at the campsite!
 He was so tired he could not move, he was only able to stick his head out of his tent.

 We got a good night sleep at around 2:30am and woke up at around 8am.